Cheap Protein UK: Best High-Protein Foods by Value

 The sweet spot is whole or minimally processed protein foods: eggs, tinned fish, frozen chicken and turkey, low-fat dairy, and legumes.
 These provide the best combination of protein density, nutritional quality, and cost.

-Shopping Tips by Supermarket
+Shopping Tips By Supermarket

 Aldi and Lidl consistently win on price for eggs, tinned fish, and own-brand chicken.
 Aldi's Specially Selected range sometimes offers better cuts for special occasions, but the standard own-brand chicken and eggs are just as nutritious as premium alternatives.
 Tesco Clubcard Prices frequently bring chicken breast and salmon to competitive prices — worth checking weekly.
 Asda and Morrisons own-brand tinned tuna and sardines match Aldi pricing and are worth buying in bulk.